-Main challenge: To be truly effective in this niche a blog must have proper knowledge of consumer financial services and products.
+Challenge: To be truly effective in this niche a blog must have proper knowledge of consumer financial services and products.
 What’s more, it is just as critically important that you keep pace with any and all changes, from new products to regulatory alterations.

 Opportunity: If you have the knowledge and lots of it (from a professional career I imagine) then I think you’re well on the way.
 Providing credible, authentic and accurate insights that genuinely help people with their financial situation means any audience you build will be super-loyal and dedicated.

-Common post types: Wide ranging mix between factual how to tutorials, insights, personal experiences and tips & tricks.
+Post content: Wide ranging mix between factual how to tutorials, insights, personal experiences and tips & tricks.

 Blog design layouts: Reasonably standard styles with a mix between white space, clean designs and more colourful, bolder ones.
 No obvious use of font pairings, suggesting their focus is more on substance not aesthetics.

 Typical writing style(s): Very conversational and informal on the one hand, then incredibly heart felt and thought provoking on the other.
 There is no obvious voice on student blogs that I can find anyway, but that makes sense when your audience is so varied in pretty much everything except their age range.